Dyken Pond Center’s

 All programs run from 9:00 a.m. to 3:00 p.m. daily.
 After care hours available until 5pm for $5 per hour.
 A morning snack and drink will be provided.
 Participants must bring their own lunches.

 Membership rate is given to those holding a current FAMILY MEMBERSHIP.
 Full payment must be received with registration.
-Upon receipt of your reservation form and fee, you will receive confirmation of acceptance and information/health forms.
+Upon receipt of your reservation form and fee, you will receive confirmation of acceptance.
 Acceptance is on a first-come—first-served basis.
-Those not accepted will be offered a place on a waiting list.
-If the registration is cancelled before the program begins, fees will be refunded only if the place can be filled.
-No refunds will be given after the session begins.

 Limited full scholarships are available for those who would be unable to attend otherwise.
 Scholarships will be awarded based upon financial need and the child’s desire to attend.